ProjectPythia/projectpythia.github.io/CONTRIBUTING.md

     return response
 ```

-This function demonstrates how to format your `RunReportRequest()` arguments, notably the `dimensions` and `metrics` calls, as well as the expected date formatting in `date_ranges`.
+This function demonstrates how to format your `RunReportRequest()` arguments, notably the `dimensions` and `metrics` fields, as well as the expected date formatting in `date_ranges`.

 This [Google Analytics API Schema](https://developers.google.com/analytics/devguides/reporting/data/v1/api-schema) documentation lists all of the available dimension and metric keys that can be passed into your request.

 `property_id` is a 9-digit number associated with the project you are interested in.
 This number can be found on the Analytics project page.
 For Project Pythia, our three different property IDs are:
 ```